GreedyGame/greedygame-docs/docs/unity-advanced.md

 Once the game is successfully created you will be taken to `Game Details` page where you can see the game related metrics like `Ad requests`, `Impression` and `Clicks`.

-### **Import Google Mobile Ads SDK for Unity**
-If you don't have Google Mobile Ads SDK for Unity already integrated download it [here](https://github.com/googleads/googleads-mobile-unity/releases/latest).
-Import the package **Assets > Import > Import Custom Package**.
-Google Mobile Ads SDK is a mandatory requirement for GreedyGame SDK.

 ### **Importing GreedyGame Native Ads SDK For Unity**

-Download the GreedyGame Unity SDK [here](https://github.com/GreedyGame/unity-plugin/releases/latest)
+Download the GreedyGame Unity SDK

+<a target="_blank" rel="noopener noreferrer" href="https://github.com/GreedyGame/unity-plugin/releases/" class="pure-material-button-contained">Download Plugin</a>

 **Import Unity Package Inside current-sdk folder** Open the downloaded SDK folder from github.
 Go to 'current-sdk' folder and import the package to unity.